 CpML for eCM Schema Reference

-4Description of CpML Field Names5Description of CpML Field TypesTrade Confirmation
+The following sections reference field names and field types that that are valid within the eCM process.
+These field names and field types are described in section 4, “Description of CpML Field Names” and section 5, “Description of CpML Field Types”, respectively.
+The definitions in these sections may evolve independently from the schema reference in this section.

+Trade Confirmation

+List of Key Fields

 Each field in a TradeConfirmation document is either a key or an informational field.